1,000+ Opportunities

 The Foundation does not fund the following interests/entities: Postsecondary scholarships Colleges and universities Religious institutions and facilities (including churches, congregations, mosques, synagogues, and temples) Annual appeals (in most cases) Academic or health research 3660 Waialae Avenue, Suite 400 Download a quick reference guide about the Harry and Jeanette Weinberg Foundation.

-Based on current listing details, eligibility includes: Nonprofits with 501(c)(3) status and annual budgets of $1 million or less, located in Maryland or Northeastern Pennsylvania, providing direct services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits with 501(c)(3) status and annual budgets of $1 million or less, located in Maryland or Northeastern Pennsylvania, providing direct services.
+Confirm the full requirements in the official notice before applying.